President: Tammy Wawro

 Tom McLaughlin, a 25-year educator serving as a second term member of the ISEA Executive Board, was elected the ISEA’s Treasurer in May 2013.

 Tom has been involved in the Association throughout his career, including serving as NEA’s Fine Arts Caucus National Chair since 2010.
 Prior to that, Tom served on the NEA Fine Arts Caucus Executive Board, served two terms as the Southwest Uniserv Unit president, and was a two-term UniServ District 114 president in Kansas and the president of KNEA’s Council of UniServ Presidents.
 Tom also served multiple terms as local president in both his Kansas and Iowa locals, as a chief negotiator, contract maintenance/grievance chair, and in numerous other committee roles at the national, state, and local levels.

 Tom served on the NEA Task Force for Arts Education, the Governor’s/ISDOE’s Task Force on Arts and the Common Core, and on the Authors’ Committee for the Kansas State Department of Education.
 Tom was honored by his colleagues as Kansas State Drama Teacher of the Year.

 NEA Director: Ray Feuss

-Ray Feuss has taught for 12 yeas, the past 11 in Cedar Rapids.
-He currently teaches fourth grade at Kenwood Elementary. ray has held a variety of positions in the Cedar Rapids Eduction Association and is a member of the ISEA Executive Board.
-Ray also chaired the ISEA Resolutions and new Business Committee for six years,and was a member of the NEA REsolutions Committee for five years.
-Ray was elected as an NEA Director for ISEA in April 2012.
+Ray Feuss has been teaching for 13 years, the past 12 in Cedar Rapids.
+He currently teaches fourth grade at kenwood Elementary.
+Ray has held a variety of positions int he Cedar Rapids Education Association and is a member of the ISEA Executive Board.
+He also chaired the ISEA Resolutions and New Business Committee for six years and was a member of the NEA Resolutions Committee for five years.
+Ray was elected as an NEA director for ISEA in April 2012.